tiro-is/tiro-speech-core/README.md

 it with a pre-downloaded model (using MKL):

     bazel run -c opt //:tiro_speech_server -- --kaldi-models=path/to/model/dir --listen-address=0.0.0.0:50051

 To use OpenBLAS instead:

     bazel run -c opt --@kaldi//:mathlib=openblas //:tiro_speech_server -- --kaldi-models=path/to/model/dir --listen-address=0.0.0.0:50051

+To only build (note that `opt` stands for an optimized compilation mode):

+    bazel build -c opt //:tiro_speech_server

+The output binary should now be in `bazel-bin/tiro_speech_server`.

 Build and test with the example client: